FluentCRM/fluent-crm-developers-docs/src/modules/smart-code.md

 The custom section is added via the `addSmartCode` method of the FluentCRM Extender API.
 This method takes four arguments:

 - `$key`: The key is unique identifier to identify smartcode group callback.
 It is recommended to have your own plugin prefix.
-   For example, if your plugin prefix is `mcp`, then you can use `mcp_your_custom_section_key` as the key so that it will not conflict with other smartcode groups.
+   For example, if your plugin prefix is `mcp`, then you can use `mcp_your_custom_smartcode_group_key` as the key so that it will not conflict with other smartcode groups.

-- `$title`: This is the title of the smartcode.
+- `$title`: This is the title of the smartcode Group.
+This title will be displayed in the smartcode dropdown.

 - `$shortCodes`: This is the array of short codes that will be available in the smartcode group.
 The key is the shortcode and the value is the title of the short code.